1. A buyer has paid but I can't see their payment?

 14. Will funds paid by credit card be treated as a cash advance?

-Credit card payments made to PayProtect are considered an online card payment.
-The cash advance feature only applies when the credit card is used to withdraw funds from an ATM or over the counter at the bank.
+Credit card payments made to PayProtect are considered an online card payment by most banks.
+The cash advance feature generally only applies when the credit card is used to withdraw funds from an ATM or over the counter at the bank.
+However we recommend you check with your bank for more information.
+If using BPAY with your credit card, we recommend contacting your bank to check for additional fees/interest.

 15. Do you accept travel cards?